Amdocs (NASDAQ:DOX) Releases FY 2022 Earnings Guidance

-Amdocs (NASDAQ:DOX) last announced its quarterly earnings results on Tuesday, February 1st.
-The technology company reported $1.20 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.18 by $0.02.
-The firm had revenue of $1.10 billion during the quarter, compared to analyst estimates of $1.10 billion.
-Amdocs had a return on equity of 15.64% and a net margin of 12.13%.
-Amdocs’s quarterly revenue was up 1.7% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $1.06 earnings per share.
-As a group, equities analysts predict that Amdocs will post 4.72 earnings per share for the current year.
+Separately, JPMorgan Chase & Co. downgraded shares of Amdocs from an overweight rating to a neutral rating and lowered their target price for the stock from $91.00 to $86.00 in a research note on Tuesday, December 14th.

-Separately, JPMorgan Chase & Co. lowered Amdocs from an overweight rating to a neutral rating and lowered their price target for the company from $91.00 to $86.00 in a report on Tuesday, December 14th.
+The business also recently declared a quarterly dividend, which will be paid on Friday, April 29th.
+Investors of record on Thursday, March 31st will be given a $0.395 dividend.
+The ex-dividend date is Wednesday, March 30th.
+This is a boost from Amdocs’s previous quarterly dividend of $0.36.
+This represents a $1.58 dividend on an annualized basis and a yield of 1.99%.
+Amdocs’s payout ratio is 35.21%.

-A number of large investors have recently modified their holdings of DOX.
-Canada Pension Plan Investment Board raised its stake in Amdocs by 13.1% in the fourth quarter.
-Canada Pension Plan Investment Board now owns 1,227 shares of the technology company’s stock worth $92,000 after buying an additional 142 shares in the last quarter.
-NewEdge Advisors LLC bought a new position in Amdocs in the fourth quarter worth approximately $231,000.
-Synovus Financial Corp raised its stake in Amdocs by 4.0% in the fourth quarter.
-Synovus Financial Corp now owns 5,619 shares of the technology company’s stock worth $418,000 after buying an additional 216 shares in the last quarter.
-Cetera Investment Advisers raised its stake in Amdocs by 6.1% in the fourth quarter.
-Cetera Investment Advisers now owns 6,063 shares of the technology company’s stock worth $454,000 after buying an additional 350 shares in the last quarter.
-Finally, Barclays PLC raised its stake in Amdocs by 104.1% in the fourth quarter.
-Barclays PLC now owns 20,406 shares of the technology company’s stock worth $1,527,000 after buying an additional 519,861 shares in the last quarter.
-87.65% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Parametric Portfolio Associates LLC raised its holdings in shares of Amdocs by 4.1% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 508,814 shares of the technology company’s stock valued at $38,080,000 after buying an additional 20,145 shares during the last quarter.
+Sei Investments Co. raised its holdings in shares of Amdocs by 4.7% in the fourth quarter.
+Sei Investments Co. now owns 187,818 shares of the technology company’s stock valued at $14,094,000 after buying an additional 8,369 shares during the last quarter.
+Charles Schwab Investment Management Inc. raised its holdings in shares of Amdocs by 7.0% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 158,666 shares of the technology company’s stock valued at $11,875,000 after buying an additional 10,368 shares during the last quarter.
+LPL Financial LLC raised its holdings in shares of Amdocs by 14.8% in the fourth quarter.
+LPL Financial LLC now owns 45,849 shares of the technology company’s stock valued at $3,431,000 after buying an additional 5,918 shares during the last quarter.
+Finally, Barclays PLC raised its holdings in shares of Amdocs by 104.1% in the fourth quarter.
+Barclays PLC now owns 20,406 shares of the technology company’s stock valued at $1,527,000 after buying an additional 519,861 shares during the last quarter.
+92.99% of the stock is owned by hedge funds and other institutional investors.

 Amdocs Ltd. is a holding company, which engages in the provision of software products and services for the communications, entertainment, and media industry service providers.
 The firm’s offerings are based on a product and services mix, using technologies and methodologies, such as cloud and cloud native, microservices, DevSecOps, low-/no-code, edge computing, open source, bimodal operations, site reliability engineering and increasing amounts of automation through standard information technology tools, open APIs and machine learning and artificial intelligence.